-Because Hawaii is an island, it does not have any bordering states.
-But compared to other states along the Pacific Ocean, Hawaii’s rates are incredibly cheap.
+Because Hawaii is a chain of islands, it does not have any bordering states.
+But compared to other states along the Pacific Ocean, Hawaii’s homeowners insurance policies are incredibly cheap.
 California homeowners pay an average of $1,014 per year and Alaska’s average annual premium is $1,040.

 Home insurance in Hawaii

-Although Hawaii is relatively safe from many natural disasters, like hurricanes and tornadoes, there are still state-specific causes of loss and insurance considerations to make when buying insurance.
-These location-specific factors could help you determine what coverages are right for you.
+Although Hawaii is relatively safe from the impacts of many natural disasters, such as tornadoes, hailstorms and blizzards, there are still state-specific causes of loss and insurance considerations to make when buying property insurance.
+These factors could help you determine what coverage types are right for you.

 Common causes of loss in Hawaii

-The most common causes of home damage in Hawaii are floods, earthquakes, wildfires and hurricanes.
+The most common causes of property losses in Hawaii are floods, earthquakes, wildfires and hurricanes.